pyplan/policies/_sources/access_management_policy/index.rst.txt

 - expiration every 90 days (coming soon)
 - multifactor authentication (coming soon)

+In case of not using authentication via Identity Provider (IdP), Pyplan uses the PBKDF2 algorithm with a SHA256 hash, a password stretching mechanism recommended by NIST, to store the password.

 Pyplan uses the Role concept to restrict the access of users to certain application functions.
 Departments are used for information restriction.
 Pyplan uses the principle of least privilege.